i. There are various types of emotions a trader feels during trading and they need to learn to deal with them.

-There are different situations which causes fear in every trader while trading.
+Different situations cause fear in every trader while trading.

 FOMO (Fear Of Missing Out)

-Fear of missing out is a widespread psychological problem which almost every trader has gone through.
+Fear of missing out is a widespread psychological problem that almost every trader has gone through.

 Fear of losing a trade